modox-dev/VercelSolver/README.md

 ##  Usage:
 ```
   * pip install -r requirements.txt in your commands prompt.
-  * py tiktok-bot.py
+  * Enter the website link in the script
-  * Enter the link of the video
+  * py vercel-solver.py
-  * Botting...
+  * Solving...
   * Done...
   * Add Modox.off for help.
 ```